Frosendroska/nnbuilder/README.md

 # nnbuilder ![Build Status](https://img.shields.io/circleci/build/github/hse-mentorship/nnbuilder?style=flat-square) ![Lines of Code](https://img.shields.io/tokei/lines/github/hse-mentorship/nnbuilder?style=flat-square)

+## About a project

+ WEB PLATFORM FOR RESEARCHERS TO HELP THEM MAKE A NEURAL NETWORK USING A PAINLESS VISUAL CONSTRUCTOR AND THEN UPLOAD A DATASET TO GET A TRAINED MODEL

 ## Development setup

 0. Install JDK 17, Gradle, Node, Docker; alias `./gradlew` to `gw`